-Observe all precautions and limitations in this label and the labels of products used in combination with Sharpen® herbicide.
+Observe all precautions and limitations in this label and the labels of products used in combination with Sharpen® Powered by Kixor® herbicide (henceforth in this label referred to as Sharpen or Sharpen herbicide).
 The use of Sharpen not consistent with this label can result in injury to crops, animals or persons.
 Keep containers closed to avoid spills and contamination.